MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Overview**

-The overview page will have rollout information representing current updates.
+The overview page has rollout information representing current updates.
 Update progress chart displays devices in the Current Channel that have been updated to the latest version available and haven't yet started the update.
 Admins can view all devices that are part of Current Channel profiles by selecting **View all devices**.
 For more information, see [Cloud Updates - Overview of Current Channel Profile](https://www.youtube.com/watch?v=wwguIOw788I)

 **Settings**